aklef/Tetris/README.md

 The Game of Tetris coded in JAVA as a real-time multiplayer game.

-Uses the Object Client-Server Framework (OCSF) provided in SEG2105 at uOttawa for some of its networking core.
+Uses the Object Client-Server Framework (OCSF) provided in the uOttawa course of SEG2105 for most of its networking core.

-Has a chatroom area made by adapting our SimpleChat IM program.
+Includes a built-in a chatroom made by adapting our SimpleChat IM program using the OCSF.

 Media
 -------